Exploring Australia’s Red Centre: Uluru, Kata Tjuta Walks & Iconic Hikes

 The East MacDonnell Ranges extend 150 km east of Alice Springs, renowned for their stunning outback landscapes, including rugged gaps, dramatic gorges, scenic bushwalks, and ancient Aboriginal rock art.
 The first 75 km, up to Trephina Gorge, is sealed, while beyond that, a four-wheel-drive vehicle is recommended.

-Even though the Ross Highway sees little traffic, accidents can still happen.
-A striking example is the Terry Michael Gill (Fish) memorial along the route.
-The VB beer can on the left?
-That one’s from me.
+While the Ross Highway carries very little traffic, accidents still happen.
+A striking reminder of this is the roadside memorial for Terry Michael ‘Fish’ Gill, which is surrounded by countless beer bottles left in his honour.
+The VB can on the left?
+That one was from me.

 We spent two wonderful days at Trephina Gorge Nature Park, 75 km from Alice Springs.
 The campground was excellent, with a well-maintained network of walking tracks.
 We wandered along the sandy creek bed, lined by majestic gum trees, and hiked up the ridges, where we had breathtaking views.
 In addition, there where abundant wildlife, it was an unforgettable experience.

-While walking along the sandy creek bed, we loved the huge River Red Gums, Celery Trees, and the largest Ghost Gum in Australia which is 33 meters tall and around 300 years old.
-Ghost Gums hold deep spiritual significance for Aboriginal people.
+While walking along the sandy creek bed, we loved the massive River Red Gums, Celery Trees, and the largest Ghost Gum in Australia.
+Standing an impressive 33 metres tall and estimated to be 300 years old, this magnificent tree is a true natural monument.
+Ghost Gums hold deep spiritual and cultural significance for Aboriginal people, adding a powerful sense of history and connection to the landscape.

 On the way back to Alice Springs, we stopped at the Corroboree Rock Conservation Reserve.
 We took a short walk around the base of the rock to explore majestic dolomite rock.